SamCN2/certM3/CA/Issues.md

     *   Key type: RSA
     *   Key size: 2048 bits

-2.  **Application Behavior**: When `src/app/src/server.ts` loaded this `node-forge`-generated RSA CA certificate using the same `forge.pki.certificateFromPem(caCertPem)` call, it succeeded.
+2.  **Application Behavior**: When the same `forge.pki.certificateFromPem(trimmedCaCertPem)` call in `src/app/src/server.ts` loaded this `node-forge`-generated RSA CA certificate, it succeeded.
 The application was then able to correctly sign client certificates.

 ## Conclusion & Potential Issue for node-forge